-Bylaws are a set of rules, like a constitution, for an organization.
+The bylaws are the governance document of JPF.
 They govern how the organization is run, who runs it and the process for running it.
-The Jefferson Park Forward Board of Directors adopted our bylaws on August 4, 2016.
-The JPF bylaws can be downloaded here and are displayed below.
+The membership of Jefferson Park Forward most recently amended the bylaws on September 21, 2017.
+Below is the complete bylaws for JPF.

 BYLAWS OF JEFFERSON PARK FORWARD

 The name of the organization shall be Jefferson Park Forward (“JPF”).

 JPF is organized pursuant to the Illinois General Not For Profit Act of 1986, as amended (the “Act”).

 ARTICLE II.
 Purpose and Mission

 SECTION 2.1.
 PURPOSE